asagi4/comfyui-prompt-control/README.md

 for example, if you first encode `[cat:dog:0.1]` and later change that to `[cat:dog:0.5]`, no re-encoding takes place.

-for added fun, put `NODE(NodeClassName, paramname)` in a prompt to generate a graph using **any other node** that's compatible.
+for added fun, put `NODE(NodeClassName, textinputname)` in a prompt to generate a graph using **any other node** that's compatible.
 The node can't have required parameters besides a single CLIP parameter (which must be named `clip`) and the text prompt, and it must return a `CONDITIONING` as its first return value.
+The "default" values are `PCTextEncode` and `text`.

+For example, if you for some reason do not want the advanced features of `PCTextEncode`, use `NODE(CLIPTextEncode)` in the prompt and you'll still get scheduling with ComfyUI's regular TE node.

 The advanced node enables filtering the prompt for multi-pass workflows.

 ## PCLazyLoraLoader and PCLazyLoraLoaderAdvanced

 This node reads LoRA expressions from the scheduled prompt and constructs a graph of `LoraLoader`s and `CreateHookLora`s as necessary to provide the necessary LoRA scheduling.
+Just use it in place of a `LoRALoader` and use the output normally.

+The Advanced node gives you access to the generated hooks.
 If you have `apply_hooks` set to true, you **do not** need to apply the `HOOKS`  output to a CLIP model separately; it's provided in case you want to use it elsewhere.

-The advanced node enables filtering the prompt for multi-pass workflows.
+The advanced node also enables filtering the prompt for multi-pass workflows.

 ## PCTextEncode